Zhang Liang (author)

 Zhang Liang is the pseudonym of the compiler of the controversial book The Tiananmen Papers.
-Zhang has refused to reveal his true identity for fear of repression and retaliation by the Chinese Communist Party (CPC) against him, his family, and his friends.
-Moreover, Zhang contends that he wants to remain anonymous to avoid being seen as a figurehead or a saviour.
-He believes that the Chinese government is the only entity which can reverse the damaged system One of the only known facts about Zhang is that he is a former high-ranking cadre within the Communist Party of China.
+Zhang has refused to reveal his true identity for fear of repression and retaliation by the Chinese Communist Party (CCP) against him, his family, and his friends.
+Moreover, Zhang contends that he wants to remain anonymous to avoid being seen as a figurehead or a savior.
+He believes that the Chinese government is the only entity which can reverse the damaged system One of the only known facts about Zhang is that he is a former high-ranking cadre within the CCP.
 Some people within China and abroad believe that his unwillingness to reveal his identity immediately discredits the documents and accusations presented in The Tiananmen Papers.